-Remember, exit planning is an entire process which takes place over several months, or even years.
+Remember, business transition planning is an entire process which takes place over several months, or even years.
 It is not a one-time event.
-An exit strategy is essentially a business strategy, and creating a master plan that focuses on each category of the business owner’s life is the key.
+A business transition plan is essentially a business strategy, and creating a master plan that focuses on each category of the business owner’s life is the key.
 A team approach will help focus on enterprise value and de-risk the company, creating peace of mind and ultimately driving positive outcomes for everyone.

 Read part two of the Business Transition Planning Process: Preparing Personal Finances.
 Learn more about Anders Business Transition Planning, or contact an Anders advisor to discuss how to develop your succession plan.All Insights